My Vanillekipferl Recipe- A Favorite German Christmas Cookie

 (They are also quite tasty with a cup of coffee in summertime.)

-Because there are so few ingredients in the Vanillekipferl recipe, each ingredient is important.
+Because the Vanillekipferl recipe has so few ingredients, each ingredient is important.
 Don’t substitute margarine for butter, and don’t use stale or old almonds.
 The flavors will all show through.
 Because I often bake German Recipes, I keep a jar of Vanilla Sugar on hand.
-I used to bring home the packets, but home made is easy.
+I used to bring home the packets, but homemade is easy.

 My grocery store sells ground almonds for baking, but you can make it yourself in a food processor.
 Put whole almonds into a food processor, and pulse until you have ground Almonds (pulse too much, and you will have Almond Spread…great with jam on toast, but not so good for these cookies).
 Even better… if you have a German Hand Grinder for nuts, you will get the perfect texture every time!